userrails/userrails_bkp.github.io/_posts/2019-09-02-metaprogramming-in-ruby.markdown

 - Aspect-Oriented Thinking or Aspect Oriented Programming
 - DRY Thinking

-It is advisible to mastering Metaprogramming before using it as it is very powerful.
+It is advisable to mastering Metaprogramming before using it as it is very powerful.

 Examples